 Countertop Calculator

-Use this free countertop calculator to estimate countertop area from run length, depth, backsplash, cutouts, waste, and optional price per square foot.
+Use this free countertop calculator to estimate kitchen countertop area and rough material cost from run length, depth, backsplash, cutouts, waste, and optional price per square foot.

 Countertop area44.275 ft2